Mid-ocean escort force: Spring of 1943

-Escort Group B-5 returned to MOEF with H-class destroyer Havelock, Flower-class corvettes Pimpernel, Godetia, Saxifrage, Buttercup and Lavender and with the new River-class frigate Swale replacing the old destroyers.
+Escort Group B-5 returned to MOEF with the H-class destroyer Havelock, the Flower-class corvettes Pimpernel, Godetia, Saxifrage, Buttercup and Lavender and with the new River-class frigate Swale replacing the old destroyers.
 Convoy ON 168 was escorted without loss.
 Convoy SC 122 lost eight ships.
 Convoy SC 126 was escorted without loss.

 River-class frigates brought two significant advantages to MOEF.
-Their numbers allowed the older escorts time to refit with modern sensors like 10-centimeter radar and modern anti-submarine weapons like the Hedgehog projector.
+Their numbers allowed the older escorts time to refit with modern sensors like 10-centimetre radar and modern anti-submarine weapons like the Hedgehog projector.
 Destroyers replaced by new frigates were formed into mobile support groups able to move rapidly to convoys coming under attack.
 Through 1943, new escort carriers became available to increase the surveillance capability of support groups.
 As the winter weather cleared, new Very Long Range Consolidated B-24 Liberator patrol bombers extended surveillance into the mid-Atlantic.